Sometimes Getting Lost is the Best Way to Find Yourself

 - People that want to “get lost” need to make it clear as to what they are doing and what they need.
 “I want to spend a weekend alone, to relax, to think and to make decisions.”

 - Everyone around you will understand, and those that don’t, well that’s their problem.
 This means you need to make yourself a priority.
-You need to have a specific time for being with the “self” that you have abandoned, left aside, and potentially even forgotten.
+Take time to be with the “self” that you have abandoned, left aside, and potentially even forgotten.

 You lose yourself to grow stronger, to take your life by the reigns to be more steady and secure.